 Are you a beginner?
-Then get in at this level also in terms of hardware and see and experience if this is for you.
-You can always expand and upgrade ?
+Then get in at this level also in terms of hardware and see and experience if this is something for you.
+You can always expand and expand ?
 Take into account an amount of around ?
-1,000.
-For this you have a great wheel and pedals to start with and a PC or console.
+1.000.
+For this you have an excellent wheel and pedals to start with and a PC or console.

-In the end, technology is just as, or maybe even more important, than an expensive sim racing setup.
+In the end, technique is just as, or maybe even more important, than an expensive sim racing setup.
 So don't forget to develop in that too!
-Indeed, start there would be my advice.
-There are plenty of examples of professional esport drivers who have a low-budget setup ?
+In fact, start there would be my advice.
+There are plenty of examples of professional esports drivers who have a low-budget setup ?
 So it's not like the more expensive your setup the faster you are on the track.

 Sim racing hardware